gauntface/web-push-book/_src_content/chapter-01/01-introduction.md

 I'll update this book and create another release which you'll be able to find under [Relases on Github](https://github.com/gauntface/push-book/releases), which also has an [RSS feed](https://github.com/gauntface/push-book/releases.atom).

+Finally, a massive thank you to [all the contributors]() who have helped with this book.